This Emmental cheese recipe will give you all the resources you need to make a wonderfully tasting and visually exciting cheese at home.

 - Turn and wipe down the cheese three times a week.

-Do you have any questions or comments about Emmental?
+Do you have any questions or comments?
 Join the discussion over at the Curd Nerd Forum.
 We would love to hear from you and to see photos of your cheese!
-I hope you enjoy this emmental cheese recipe.
+I hope you enjoy this Emmental cheese recipe.